Sexual Harassment: An employer’s guide

 Sexual harassment training

-To prevent sexual harassment, it is also extremely important to educate supervisors.
+To prevent sexual harassment, it is also extremely important to educate supervisors about their important role in preventing harassment in the workplace.
 Supervisors should keep their eyes and ears open to employee interaction, keep open channels of communication with employees on a regular basis both in group settings (e.g., staff meetings) and in one-on-one discussions to make sure they understand that the employer is sensitive to this type of conduct and are available to hear such complaints.
 Supervisors must immediately report any complaints to their employer, so an immediate investigation can be conducted.

 The law requires training records to be maintained for two years.
 Training records must include the name of the person who received the training, when and what type of training was received (e.g., classroom or computer) and from whom.
 In addition, training can be tracked either by when each individual is trained or by a “training year” method in which the employer designates training years for all supervisors (e.g., 2007, 2009, 2011, etc.).

 Finally, the regulations interpreting the law require a significant amount of expertise for the person providing the training.
 For example, attorneys can be trainers, but only if they have been members of the state bar for more than two years and if their practice includes employment law.
-Given that the implementation of sexual harassment prevention training regulations is so new, restaurants with 50 or more employees should re-examine their training programs for compliance with California Code of Regulations § 7288.0 (titled “Sexual Harassment Training and Education” in the regulations).
+Given that the implementation of sexual harassment prevention training regulations have been changing, restaurants with 5 or more employees should re-examine their training programs for compliance with California Code of Regulations § 11024 and Government Code section 12950.1.

 Failure to provide the training does not, in and of itself, result in strict liability for the employer in the event an employer is sued for sexual harassment.
-While the specific statutory penalty only consists of an order from the FEHC to comply, questions abound as to the legal effect of noncompliance in areas such as negligence, failure to take reasonable steps to prevent harassment and representative action liability under Business and Professions Code § 17200 claims.
+While the specific statutory penalty only consists of an order from the FEHC to comply, there may be arguments that the employer is liable under other legal theories.
 Whether or not such legal theories are viable is currently up in the air and will be decided by the courts.
 More importantly, any employer who fails to train and then is subsequently hit with a sexual harassment lawsuit or claim will likely have a much more difficult time trying to successfully defend the lawsuit or claim.

 Investigating a complaint